AAkmalAmran/Project-UAS-IAE_Dompet-Digital-Sawit/readme.md

 6. Copy file public.pem from user-service
 7. Paste file public.pem from user-service to each services
 8. Navigate to the project root (`d:\Project\Project-UAS-IAE_Dompet-Digital-Sawit`).
-9. Run the service: `docker-compose up --build -d user-service`
+9. Run the service: `docker-compose up --build -d`
-10. Run the service: `docker-compose up --build -d wallet-service`
-11. Run the service: `docker-compose up --build -d transactions-service`
-12. Run the service: `docker-compose up --build -d fraud-service`